joshasgard/Diversity_Representation_In_Tech/README.md

 ## Results
+In the end, I found that:

+a.
+Native American, Pacific Islander, or Indigenous Australian and White or European developers earn more than everyone else while South Asians earn the least.
+b.
+Students learning to code that are of White or European and East Asian ancestries have higher salary expectations than every other ethnic group.
+c.
+Developers with a parent having at least a Bachelor's degree generally tend to earn more than developers whose parents are less educated.

-You can find the result of the analysis in my medium blog post here.
+You can find more details about the result in my medium blog post here.